andyvr/braintree-payments/README.md

 In order to obtain this information please login to your Braintree account dashboard, click on _Account_ in the top right corner of the page, then _API Keys_.

 When switching to Production mode please replace API keys and Merchant ID with Production ones and change _Transaction Mode_ setting to _Production_.
-You're now ready to accept credit card payments thru Braintree.
+You're all set to accept credit card payments thru Braintree.